Five global banks to pay $5.7 billion in fines over rate rigging

 The $5.7 billion total includes $1.6 billion in fines separately imposed by the U.S. Federal Reserve on the five banks.

-Separately, the Fed fined Bank of America Corp $205 million for unsound practices in foreign exchange.
+Separately, the Fed fined Bank of America Corp (BAC.N) $205 million for unsound practices in foreign exchange.

 Barclays also will pay an additional $1.3 billion to settle with the New York State Department of Financial Services, the U.S. Commodity Futures Trading Commission and the UK's Financial Conduct Authority, authorities said.